-- Completing all initial means test forms and application forms (including joint owner forms where relevant). - Obtaining landlord's consent to the adaptation works (where relevant). - Providing satisfactory evidence that the applicant owns the property (where relevant). - Arranging for a surveyor/architect to prepare plans and works schedules. - Arranging for any building regulation and/or planning permission (where relevant). - Engaging in consultation with all relevant parties. - Obtaining 2 sets of comparable builder's estimates for the adaptation works (1 estimate for stairlifts). - Instructing the successful builder and managing the adaptation works when the grant has been approved. - Certifying work as complete and/or dealing with snagging items and any unforeseen works. - Paying contractors invoices - Other matters that may be relevant in particular circumstances.
+- Completing all initial means test forms and application forms (including joint owner forms where relevant). - Obtaining landlord's consent to the adaptation works (where relevant). - Providing satisfactory evidence that the applicant owns the property (where relevant). - Arranging for a surveyor/architect to prepare plans and works schedules. - Arranging for any building regulation and/or planning permission (where relevant). - Engaging in consultation with all relevant parties. - Obtaining 2 sets of comparable builder's estimates for the adaptation works (1 estimate for stairlifts).

+- Instructing the successful builder and managing the adaptation works when the grant has been approved. - Certifying work as complete and/or dealing with snagging items and any unforeseen works. - Paying contractors invoices - Other matters that may be relevant in particular circumstances.

-The Council charges a fee of 17.5% of the total cost of the adaptation works for this service.
+The Council charges a fee of 17.5% % plus VAT at the standard rate, of the total cost of the adaptation works for this service.
 This fee is added to the total cost of the DFG.
+See section 29 for more information.